iMoonLab/DeepHypergraph/README.md

 DHG provides various Laplacian matrices and message passing functions to help build your spectral/spatial-based models, respectively.

 - **Visualization of Graphs and Hypergraphs**
-DHG provides a powerful visualization tool for graphs and hypergraphs.
-You can easily visualize the structure of your graphs and hypergraphs.
+DHG provides a powerful visualization tool for graph and hypergraph.
+You can easily visualize the structure of your graph and hypergraph.

 - **Bridge the Gap between Graphs and Hypergraphs**:
-DHG provides functions to build hypergraphs from graphs and build graphs from hypergraphs.
-Maybe promoting the graphs to hypergraphs can exploit those potential high-order connections and improve the performance of your model.
+DHG provides functions to build hypergraph from graph and build graph from hypergraph.
+Maybe promoting the graph to hypergraph can exploit those potential high-order connections and improve the performance of your model.

 - **Attach Spectral/Spatial-Based Operations to Structure**:
 In DHG, those Laplacian matrices and message passing functions are attached to the graph/hypergraph structure.
 As soon as you build a structure with DHG, those functions will be ready to be used in the process of building your model.